Hantavirus tracker: why a rare rodent virus is suddenly on the global map

 Hantaviruses are a group of rodent-borne viruses.
 People usually become infected after exposure to urine, droppings, or saliva from infected rodents, often when contaminated dust is disturbed.
 In the Americas, infection can cause hantavirus pulmonary syndrome, a rare but severe illness that can progress quickly and can be fatal.
 (CDC)

 The reason it is in the news in 2026 is a cruise-ship-linked cluster involving Andes virus, a hantavirus associated with southern South America.
-As of the May 14 source check, the clean official aggregate is WHO and ECDC's May 13 classification: 11 linked cases, eight confirmed, two probable, one inconclusive, and three deaths.
-That corrects the earlier working count that treated the U.S.-repatriated passenger as confirmed.
-(WHO DON) (ECDC daily)
+As of the May 28 source check, ECDC's latest official aggregate, updated May 26 at 15:00, lists 13 total cases: 11 confirmed, two probable, zero suspected, and three deaths.
+(ECDC daily)

 So far, the most useful non-ship-contact checks still point away from easy casual spread.
-RIVM says three symptomatic Netherlands aircraft contacts tested negative, Spanish and Italian contact branches are mostly negative, the symptomatic passenger sent to Emory tested negative for Andes virus, and Canada says its nine high-risk contacts are asymptomatic.
-(RIVM) (El Pais) (Reuters Italy) (CBS Atlanta) (Canada)
+The latest additions came from known quarantine networks, while public reports still show no confirmed unlinked case outside the ship, passenger, crew, or close-contact network.
+RIVM's earlier Dutch repatriation and crew testing was negative, France reported contact testing negative, Spanish and Italian contact branches were mostly negative, and the symptomatic passenger sent to Emory tested negative for Andes virus.
+(RIVM) (France contacts) (El Pais) (Reuters Italy) (CBS Atlanta)

 That combination is why this story needs a map rather than a shouting headline.